 “A FEAR circuit was probably designed during evolution to help animals reduce pain and the possibility of destruction.”
 (Panksepp, 1998 Part 1 sec 3)

 In the right situation, instincts are good.
 Schopenhauer never saw a place where our desires work correctly.
 If such a place exists, it would be the healthy environment we need to develop into healthy people.
-Some of you might think that civilization has improved our situation.
-Some of you can not imagine living without air conditioning.
 I grew up in the tropics, where we did not have air conditioning.
-We were comfortable.
-I still remember the joy of cooling off in cold rain or warming up in the sun.
+I still remember the joy of cooling off in cold rain or warming up in the Sun.
 Such moments allowed me to be a human animal.
+Some of you can not imagine living without air conditioning, and you think civilization has improved your lives.
+You have no idea what it has taken from you.

 Section 2: The Good